Characters of the Overwatch franchise: Soldier: 76

 Soldier: 76, real name Jack Francis Morrison, is an American soldier-turned-vigilante and a founding member of Overwatch.
 He wears a facemask with a visor and carries an experimental Heavy Pulse Rifle equipped with an underbarrel launcher that fires three Helix Rockets.
 His abilities are Sprint, a forward run with no duration limit or cooldown, and Biotic Field, a deployable device which regenerates the health of allies in the immediate vicinity.
 His ultimate ability, Tactical Visor, puts up a head-up display that allows his rifle to automatically track enemies in his line of sight for a brief period.
 Soldier: 76 is voiced by Fred Tatasciore.

 Sombra

 Sombra, real name Olivia Colomar, is a Mexican hacker and infiltrator.
 She is equipped with a low-damage, high-capacity Machine Pistol for short range combat.
 Her trademark ability allows her to Hack enemies, turrets or neutral health kits.
 Hacked enemies have short ability lockout, hacked turrets are disabled, and hacked health kits respawn faster and become unusable to the enemy team.
-Sombra also has Translocator, a beacon she throws out and teleports to, this reduces her passive cooldown.
+Sombra also has Translocator, a beacon she throws out and teleports to, which activates stealth, which makes her invisible for a short time, or until she gets too close to an enemy, takes damage, or hacks an enemy.
 Her Virus ability is a projectile which when hits an enemy does damage over time, if the target is hacked it does more damage.
-Her passive ability, stealth, which makes her invisible and faster, her passive activates after not taking damage or using abilities for a short time.
+Her passive ability allows her to see all enemies below half health through walls..
 Sombra's ultimate ability is EMP, an electromagnetic shockwave that hacks all enemies around her, as well as disabling their barriers and damaging them for a percent of their current health, it also displays if they have fully charged ultimate.
+Sombra is set to have a major skill kit revision as part of the Season 5 release in October 2026, moving her to a support class.
 Sombra is voiced by Carolina Ravassa.

 Sojourn

 Sojourn, real name Vivian Chase, is a Canadian soldier who serves as a captain within the Overwatch team.
 According to lore, Sojourn had worked with Overwatch commander Soldier: 76 during the Omnic War, which led to her joining with the organization, where she either commanded agents or provided long-range cover for field teams.
 She has cybernetic implants in her head, as well as a cybernetic arm that transforms into a disruptor cannon.
 Her carried weapon is a prototype railgun, which she is able to handle the increased recoil of due to her cybernetics.
 Her primary weapon is a machine gun that build up energy over time, which then can be unleashed as a railgun shot through its secondary fire.
 She can launch an area-of-effect Disruptor Shot that traps and drains enemies while building her railgun energy.
 She can perform a Power Slide that can be used to finish into a high jump.
 Her Ultimate is Overclock which continually recharges her railgun and makes its shots piercing.
 Sojourn is voiced by Cherise Boothe.